AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/custom-component.md

     modelFactory.getModelFromWrappedRequest(SlingHttpServletRequest request, Resource resource, java.lang.Class<T> targetClass)
     ```

-    however, this method requires both a request and resource, neither yet available in the Sling Model.
+    However, this method requires both a request and resource, neither yet available in the Sling Model.
 To obtain these, more Sling Model annotations are used!

     To get the current request the **[@Self](https://sling.apache.org/documentation/bundles/models.html#injector-specific-annotations)** annotation can be  used to inject the `adaptable` (which is defined in the `@Model(..)` as `SlingHttpServletRequest.class`, into a Java class field.

-3. Add the **@Self** annotation to get the **SlingHttpServletRequest request**:
+1. Add the **@Self** annotation to get the **SlingHttpServletRequest request**:

     ```java
     import org.apache.sling.models.annotations.injectorspecific.Self;